3-Ingredient One Pot Pasta

 - Herbs.
 Not a fan of basil?
 Garnish with fresh parsley instead.

 - Vegetables.
 Want to sneak in some veggies?
 The addition of sautéed veggies in this dish would be great.
 Try adding sautéed mushrooms, zucchini, onion or bell pepper.
-Olives, sun dried tomatoes or artichoke hearts would also be tasty additions.
+Wilted spinach, olives, sun dried tomatoes or artichoke hearts would also be tasty additions.

 Love spicy food?
 For just a little kick of heat, add about 1/4 teaspoon (or more) crushed red pepper flakes to the sauce.

-This recipe really couldn’t be any easier, but I do have a some tips, so you have the best results every time:
+This one-pot pasta recipe really couldn’t be any easier, but I do have a some tips, so you have the best results every time:

 - Meat.
 I use 90% lean ground beef – it has plenty of flavor, but is not overly greasy.
 If you use meat with a higher fat content, just be sure to drain off any excess fat before adding in the marinara sauce.

 - Sauce.
 Use a high quality marinara sauce.
-My favorite store-bought brands are Rao’s Homemade Marinara Sauce or Organico Bello Marinara Pasta Sauce.
+My favorite store-bought brand is Rao’s Homemade Marinara Sauce.

 This easy pasta dish is great on it’s own, but you can also serve it with a variety of side dishes!
 We love it served with my favorite Italian salad and crusty garlic bread!
 You could also whip up a simple green salad.
 Just toss mixed greens with lemon juice, olive oil, salt and pepper.
 Feel free to add toppings to your salad such as red onion, cherry tomatoes, and croutons.

-Storage leftovers.
-Place any leftover pasta in an airtight container in the fridge for up to about 4 to 5 days.
+- Storage leftovers.
+Place any leftover one pan pasta in an airtight container in the fridge for up to about 4 to 5 days.
 Reheat in the microwave or in a pot on the stove.
-The pasta may have absorbed some of the liquid, leaving it dried out.
+The noodles may have absorbed some of the liquid, leaving it dried out.
 Feel free to add a bit of water, oil or chicken broth before heating.

 3-Ingredient One Pot Pasta